To be successful in marketing and brand management, companies need to rely on appropriate tools to support them in their daily work and activities.

-As you can see, most options can be accessed for free or for a low cost to support brand managers of all business size.
+As you can see, most options can be accessed for free or for a low cost to support brand managers of all business size in consumer insights.

 We hope this article has served as an introduction to some useful new marketing tools.
 And, in the best case scenario, you've found a tool that will support your marketing activities and future growth.